***Students testing for green, purple, blue, brown, or red belt MUST register & pay online PRIOR to submitting your video test***

 When you are done recording Master form, you may pause the recording and take a break before moving on to Jujitsu (if required).

 All Jujitsu Escapes should be performed facing sideways to the camera, just like you would when performing during a belt exam.
 Each hold will be performed 3 times, with a friend or classmate (NOT a family member) acting as the “attacker”.
-The student will demonstrate 3 different Jujitsu Escapes for each hold.
+The student will demonstrate 3 different Jujitsu Escapes for each hold (when applicable).